Chatatata/SpheriumAPI/docs/authentication/index.md

+### Spherium Web Service REST API Developer Documentation

+Lead maintainer: **Buğra Ekuklu (Chatatata)**.

 # Authentication

-> Written by **Buğra Ekuklu (Chatatata)**.

 #### Why authentication is required?
 Spherium is a personal learning platform, it uses usage related information in order to supply precise data to the customers.
 The data of the users and its availability matters.
-Therefore, in order to make some actions, Spherium needs to authenticate the user.
-Therefore, due to philosophical and technical reasons, it provides a layer of access control.
+Therefore, in order to perform some actions, Spherium needs to authenticate the user due to philosophical and technical reasons, it provides a layer of access control.

 The web service utilizes two-factor authentication (2FA) mechanism and it requires three steps of authentication to be successfully completed to authorize to the application.

 #### Artifacts of authentication
 Several authentication artifacts are used during the process.
+* **Credentials**:
-* **Username/E-mail**: This artifact is a property of user.
+  * **Username/E-mail**: This artifact is a property of user, may contain sensitive data.
 It uniquely identifies its owner.
-It may contain sensitive data.
   * **Password**: This artifact is a property of user.
 It should be used carefully since it will probably contain sensitive data of the user.
 It is persisted in back-end storage layer as hashed with either **bcrypt** or **pbkdf2** etc.
 * **One-Time-Code**: This artifact is generated on the server dynamically and constitutes the second factor of authentication.
 It is an unsigned integer value between 100.000 and 1.000.000 inclusive from start, excluding the end.
 * **Passphrase**: This artifact provides an ability to grant access on the server.
 It has long expiration of time and it could be stored in a device.
 A valid passphrase will be adequate to grant access to a user.
 * **JSON Web Token**: This is a standardized artifact, according to **RFC 7519**.
 It contains user data, which provides stateless authentication.
 In many circumstances, the payload of this artifact could be read by client application, but not mutated.
 In case of mutation, it will invalidate itself.